rolodato/dotenv-safe/README.markdown

 Identical to [`dotenv`](https://github.com/motdotla/dotenv), but ensures that all necessary environment variables are defined after reading from `.env`.
-These needed variables are read from `.env.sample`, which should be commited along with your project.
+These needed variables are read from `.env.example`, which should be commited along with your project.

 # Installation